nvella/logicbot/README.md

   - **not** 1 input, 1 output (Sets the state of the output channel to the inverse state of the input channel)
   - **xor** 2 inputs, 1 output (Sets the state of the output channel to true *only if the state of one* input channel is true)
   - **indicator** 1 input, 0 outputs (Sets the block the object is placed on to either a green block or a red block depending on the state of the input channel)
+  - **door** 1 input, 0 outputs (Removes the block the object is placed on if the state of the input channel is true and restores it if the state of the input channel is false)

 To use these objects, place a sign on the block you want to add a logic object to with the contents